Intervention/docs/image/v4/modifying-images/text-fonts.md

 ```
 ## Text & Font Settings

-To define the overall appearance of the text and set more details you can pass
+To define the overall appearance of the text and set more details, you can pass
 a callback as an optional parameter.
 The callback places the calls on the
 FontInterface and listens for following methods.